thumbliner/thumbliner/art.md

 ---

 ## **The Tortured Poets Department: The Anthology** by Taylor Swift
-Favorite: 13.
+Editor's Pick: 13.
 I Can Do It With a Broken Heart
 <br />
 <iframe allow="encrypted-media *; fullscreen *; clipboard-write"
         frameborder="0"